z-katas/arch-katas-dcc/quanta/recommendation.md

 ### Driving Architectural Characteristics
 #### Top 3
 1. Adaptability
-   The system continues to adapt to growing requirements and varieties of users/communities it onboards.
+   The system continues to adapt to growing requirements and varieties of users/communities it onboard.
 2. Data integrity
-   The accuracy of matches is really crucial increasing the user engagement and value proposition of the platform
+   The accuracy of matches is really crucial in increasing the user engagement and value proposition of the platform
 3. Scalability
-   Scale the matching algorithm and workflow to ever growing platform users.
+   Scale the matching algorithm and workflow to ever-growing platform users.

 #### Other Driving Characteristics